I have years of

 lived to see retirement; his autograph-signing years were cut short.
 Its too

-late to meet him in person; getting his autograph is the next best thing.
+late to meet him in person; getting his signature is the next best thing.

 Do Outright Forgeries Exist?